Grazing marsh: Wildlife

 Wintering wildfowl are characteristic of grazing marshes, often including large flocks of Eurasian wigeon, brent goose, white-fronted goose and Bewick's swan.
 Many of these birds are hunted by predators such as peregrine and marsh harrier.

-In summer, waders such as common redshank, Eurasian curlew and northern lapwing breed.
+In spring, waders such as common redshank, Eurasian curlew, snipe, and northern lapwing breed.

 The ditches often have a range of salinity, depending on how close to the sea wall they are.
 The more saline ditches host specialist brackish-water plants and animals.
 These include, for example, the rare brackish amphipod Gammarus insensibilis and sea club-rush (Bolboschoenus maritimus).
 Fresher ditches may support rare animals, such as the great silver water beetle (Hydrophilus piceus) and the great raft spider (Dolomedes plantarius), and a wide range of pondweeds (Potamogeton and relatives).

-The grassland vegetation usually has a fairly small number of species, but those present are often scarce elsewhere, such as sea arrowgrass (Triglochin maritimum), divided sedge (Carex divisa) and strawberry clover Trifolium fragiferum.
+The grassland vegetation usually has a fairly small number of species, but those present are often scarce elsewhere, such as sea arrowgrass (Triglochin maritimum), divided sedge (Carex divisa) and strawberry clover (Trifolium fragiferum).

 Conservation

-Many grazing marshes have been converted into arable land, often using pumped drainage to lower the water levels enough to grow crops.
+Many grazing marshes have been converted into arable land, often using pumped drainage to lower the water levels enough to grow crops, though most are used for grazing cattle.
 The low ditch levels and agricultural runoff combine to remove much of the aquatic wildlife, although the arable fields may still be used by some wintering wildfowl.

 Some areas of grazing marsh and other polder land have been used to recreate tidal habitats by a process of managed retreat.

 Many of the larger areas of grazing marsh bear nature conservation designations, including Site of Special Scientific Interest, Special Protection Area, Special Area of Conservation and Ramsar Site.